Stata’s equivalent to the marginal effects produced by ggeffects is the

 The transformed estimate (on the response scale) is always between 0 and 1, and the same is true for the transformed standard errors.
-However, adding or substracting approx. 2 * transformed SE to the transformed estimate does no longer ensure that the confidence intervals are within the correct range.
+However, adding or subtracting approx. 2 * transformed SE to the transformed estimate does no longer ensure that the confidence intervals are within the correct range.

-The more precise way to do the calculation is to calculate estimates, standard errors and confidence intervals on the (untransformed) scale of the linear predictor and then back-transform.
+The precise way to do the calculation is to calculate estimates, standard errors and confidence intervals on the (untransformed) scale of the linear predictor and then back-transform.